-Woodland plants such as Bluebell and Wood Anemone thrive in undisturbed ancient woodlands but are vulnerable to habitat degradation and fragmentation.
+Woodland plants such as Bluebell and Wood Anemone thrive in undisturbed ancient

+woodlands but are vulnerable to habitat

+degradation and fragmentation.

-Woodland habitats have been affected by agricultural expansion, urbanisation, Deer and Grey Squirrel pressures, invasive non-native species, disease, and a decline in traditional woodland management practices such as coppicing.
-Climate change has also altered the dynamics of woodland ecosystems, impacting species distribution and behaviour.
+Woodland habitats have been affected by agricultural expansion, urbanisation, Deer and Grey Squirrel pressures, invasive non-native species, disease, such as Ash Die-back.
+A decline in woodland management practices has led to darker and more simply structured woodlands which therefore support less biodiversity and provide fewer niches for specialised species.